nono6493/overlays/README.md

 	* Jungle King (Taito) - Based on the original cabinet bezel.
 	* Mikie (Konami) - Based on the original Century's flyer.
 	* Mouse Trap (Exidy) - Based on original cabinet bezel. - Contribution from ts-x -
-	* Robotron (Williams) - Based on original overlay created by UDb23.
+	* Robotron (Williams) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Rygar (Tecmo) - Based on original cabinet bezel.

 	Atari 2600